Copyright 2021 AA1Car.com

-* Four, five or six quarts of oil (most vehicles hold four quarts, plus 1/3 to 1/2 a quart for the filter.
-See your owners manual for the engine oil capacity and recommended viscosity).
+* Four, five or six quarts of oil (refer to your owners manual for you engine's oil capacity).

-* Catch pan that can hold five or more quarts of oil
+* Catch pan that can hold up to six quarts of oil.

-* A funnel for adding oil to the engine
+* A clean funnel for adding oil to the engine.

-* Car ramps or a jack and safety stands to raise your vehicle.
+* A floor jack AND four-leg sturdy safety stands to raise and support your vehicle.

 * A container to hold the used motor oil (for recycling).
-An old plastic milk jug works fine for this.
+An old plastic milk jug works fine for this purpose.

-1. Set the parking brake, and raise the vehicle so you can reach the drain plug on the bottom of the oil pan and the oil filter.
-The oil filter is typically located on the front, end or back of the engine block.
+1. Set the parking brake, and raise the vehicle so you can reach the drain plug on the bottom of the oil pan and filter.
+Spin-on metal oil filters are typically located on the front, side or back of the engine block.
 On some late model vehicles, you may have to remove a metal or plastic shield to access the filter.

 2. Position your catch pan under the engine so it will catch the oil as it drains out of the engine.
 Oil will usually squirt out several inches if the drain plug is located on the side rather than the bottom of the oil pan, so be sure to position your catch pan accordingly.

-3. Loosen the drain plug with your wrench (turn it counterclockwise).
-Then back it out until it's almost free.
+3. Loosen the drain plug with your wrench (turn the plug counterclockwise).
+Then slowly back the plug out until it's almost free.
 Protect your fingers with a rag if the oil is hot, then quickly twist the plug the rest of the way out.
 Gravity will take care of the rest.

-TIP: If you accidentally drop the drain plug into the catch pan, you can fish it out with a magnetic grabber.Draining the old oil from the engine's oil pan
+TIP: If you accidentally drop the drain plug into the catch pan, you can fish it out with a magnet.Draining the old oil from the engine's oil pan

 4. Let the oil drain until the dripping has mostly stopped.
 This should not take longer than four or five minutes.
 When the oil has finished draining, replace the drain plug and tighten it (turn it clockwise).
 Make sure the drain plug is tight enough so that it will not come loose, but not so tight that it will strip the treads or be difficult to remove the next time the oil is changed.

 If the drain plug is damaged: If the drain plug leaks or the threads on the plug or in the oil pan drain hole are damaged, self-tapping repair plugs are available in most auto parts stores.
 This is an easier fix than replacing the entire oil pan.

 5. If your engine has a spin-on oil filter, locate the filter and loosen it by turning it counterclockwise with your filter wrench.
-Make sure your catch pan is repositioned under the filter, then spin the filter the rest of the way off.
-Try to hold the filter upright as it comes off so the oil inside doesn't spill out.
-Oil may also dribble all down the side of the block, on suspension or drivetrain parts depending on the location of the filter causes oil to dribble over steering or suspension components, the exhaust system, hoses or other components, wipe off the spilled oil so it doesn't make a mess.
+Make sure your catch pan is positioned under the filter, then spin the filter the rest of the way off.
+Hold the filter upright as it comes off so the oil inside doesn't spill out.
+You can then dump the residual oil in the filter into your catch pan.
+If the location of the filter causes oil to dribble over steering or suspension components, the exhaust system, hoses or other components, wipe off the spilled oil so it doesn't make a mess.
 Spilled oil on a hot exhaust pipe will burn, smoke and stink when the next time the vehicle is driven and the pip gets hot, c

 CAUTION: The one thing you should never do is skip changing the filter because it is too hard to reach or you can't get it loose.
 If the filter plugs up, oil will bypass it and circulate unfiltered through the engine.
 This accelerates engine wear tremendously -- and can, if the bypass valve fails to open, completely ruin your engine.

 CAUTION: Be careful not to cross-thread the filter.
 Make sure it turns freely and easily before you fully tighten it.
 Also, if the filter does not want to screw on easily, sticks or jams, back it off and check the treads for proper fit and damage.
 Make sure you have the correct filter for your engine.
 You might have a filter with SAE threads for an application that requires a filter with metric threads.

 TIP: You can't do this with a sideways mounted oil filter, but if the filter is mounted vertically, you can add some fresh oil to the filter before it goes on.
 This will reduce the time it takes to fill the filter with oil and build oil pressure after the engine is first started.

 7. Find the oil filler cap on the engine (usually located on a valve cover), open it and add the required type of oil and number of quarts to refill the crankcase to its normal full level.
 The brand of oil does not matter as long as it is a good quality product and is the correct viscosity for the application and meets the OEM service requirements.